gitfrid/CzechFOI-DRATE-OPENSCI/README.md

-# Czech FOI Mortality Data Analysis
+# Czech FOI Mortality Data Analysis (scripts are only Prototypes)

 This repository is divided into two complementary domains: